msukhare/Fillit/README.md

 ### About Tetriminos

-* Tetriminos is piece which you have in tetris
+* [Tetriminos](https://en.wikipedia.org/wiki/Tetromino) is piece which you have in tetris

 * It needs to be composed `.` and 4 `#`

 * The `#` must touch each other

-* the piece must be sperate by '\n' in the file
+* the piece must be sperate by '\n' in the file which you give as a argument to 'fillit'

 some exemples of tetriminos: